shopware/docs/guides/plugins/plugins/framework/data-abstraction-layer/replacing-associated-data.md

 So let's start with the main issue going on here.
 Let's imagine you've created a product using our previously mentioned guide about writing data[PLACEHOLDER-LINK: Writing data] and you've assigned a category to it.
-Unfortunately you messed up, since this was the wrong category to be assigned and you want another category to be assigned instead.
+Unfortunately you made a mistake, since this was the wrong category to be assigned and you want another category to be assigned instead.

 ### A wrong example